 To really drive this point home, let’s apply anti-vaccer’s logic to other areas of life.
 If this argument worked, then you also shouldn’t change your car’s oil, because you’re just going to have to change it again in a few months.
 Similarly, you shouldn’t replace your carpet, because the new carpet won’t last forever.
 Further, why should you clean your gutter when you’re just going to have to clean it again next year?
 Hopefully you see the point here: the fact that something isn’t permanent doesn’t make it worthless.

 Finally, I want to bring my fundamental point back into focus.
 Yes, vaccines only protect you for a limited number of years, but not getting vaccinated protects you for exactly zero years.
 You have no protection until you get infected.
-So if my options are: be protected from the disease (with the caveat that I need periodic boosters) or simply don’t get any protection at all until after I’ve already gotten the disease, I’m going to take the former.
-Any rational person would take the former.
+So if my options are: be protected from the disease (with the caveat that I need periodic boosters) or simply don’t get any protection at all until after I’ve already gotten the disease!
+I’m going to take the former option.
+Any rational person would take the former option.
 The latter option is bordering on the definition of insanity.
 Getting a disease in order to be protected from the disease is mind-numbingly idiotic.